Fender Japan: "Made in Japan" and "Crafted in Japan" labels

-The first CIJ Fenders started around 1995 at the direction of Fender Japan to Fujigen and when Dyna Gakki took over some of the production requirements of Fender Japan.
-This resulted in the "Crafted in Japan" inscription appearing on some Japanese Fenders during this period.
-Dyna took over because FujiGen was expanding its own factory operations.

-CIJ was used entirely on Japanese Fenders produced from 1996/1997 until 2015, after Dyna took over the Fender Japan manufacturing contract.
-The Fender Squier range was also brought in line with the Japanese Fenders at around the same time (1996/1997), with the CIJ inscription being used.
+The change in OEM contractor resulted in a change in country-of-origin labels, allowing some indication which factory manufactured a particular guitar.
+A "Made in Japan" (MIJ) label was used for guitars manufactured by FujiGen until 1995.
+A "Crafted in Japan" (CIJ) label started being used in 1995 when Dyna Gakki took over some of the production of parts for Fender Japan.
+It continued to be used after Dyna took over the full Fender Japan manufacturing contract in 1996.

 Timeline

 1982: Fender Japan starts production with FujiGen Gakki having the manufacturing contract.
 The "Made in Japan" (MIJ) logo is used.

-1984: CBS sells Fender to its current owners and while waiting for a new US factory to begin production, Fender Japan models and leftover US stock were mostly sold in the US for a few years.
+1984: CBS sells Fender to new owners, and while waiting for a new US factory to begin production, Fender Japan models and leftover US stock were the only Fender products available.

 1995: The first "Crafted in Japan" (CIJ) models start appearing due to Dyna Gakki taking over some of the manufacturing while FujiGen Gakki were expanding their operations.

-1996/1997: "Crafted in Japan" (CIJ) is used instead of "Made in Japan" (MIJ) Dyna Gakki take over the manufacturing contract from FujiGen Gakki.
+1996: Dyna Gakki fuly takes over the manufacturing contract from FujiGen Gakki.

-2015: Fender, Yamano and Kanda Shokai end the Fender Japan joint venture on March 31, 2015.
-Fender took over the Japanese business effective April 1, 2015.
+2015: Fender USA, Yamano, and Kanda Shokai end the Fender Japan joint venture on March 31, 2015.
+Fender becomes sole owner of the Japanese business effective April 1, 2015.